 Have you tried getting important items on credit and were denied?
 Or are you simply looking to apply for credit products like phone contracts, car finance etc?
-Either way, you’re interested in improving your credit rating and maintaining a healthy credit file.
+Either way, you’re interested in understanding and improving your credit rating in order to maintain a healthy credit file.

 Let’s get right into it: